Ole Miss Still Made Small Fortune From Cancelled Morgan Wallen Concert As He Speaks Out For First Time

 Before taking the stage in Florida, the 29-year-old addressed his fans for the first time since the cancelation in Oxford.
 Wallen opened his ‘One Night At A Time Tour’ with two nights in Mississippi, which marked Vaught-Hemingway Stadium’s first concert.

-However, after rocking out on Night 1, he had to cancel night two because he “lost his voice.”
-While many musicians have canceled concerts because of vocal chord issues, it was the way in which Wallen did so that caused the problem.
+However, after rocking out on night one, he had to cancel night two because he lost his voice.
+While many musicians have canceled concerts because of vocal cord issues, it was the way in which Wallen did so that caused the problem.

 All of the openers had played.
 The entire stadium was full.
 His entire merch stand had sold out.